jonpugh/goatscripts/README.md

 ## wait-for

-Use for pausing scripts until a command passes.
+runs a command until it passes or timeout is reached.

-Use cases:
+### Use cases:

 - Docker containers that have to wait for a database server to start
 - Test scripts that have to wait for your project to initialize.